Two-Way Nested ANOVA With Replication for Non-Statisticians

 - Copy the ANOVA calculations and paste them below the existing calculations:

-- Since there can be no interactions, add the SS and df calculations for Columns and Interaction together and eliminate the interaction:
+- Since there can be no interactions, add the SS values for Columns and Interaction together to eliminate the interaction:

 Why Choose QI Macros Statistical Software for Excel?

 - Only $299 USD - less with quantity discounts